Crypto Times Logo Black

 Most likely

-Committee vote advances on roughly party lines.
-Reconciling with the Agriculture text takes a few weeks.
-Floor debate extends through June and into July as Democrats negotiate ethics provisions and other amendments.
-A final Senate vote happens in mid to late summer 2026.
+Reconciling the Banking and Agriculture texts takes a few weeks.
+Floor debate stretches through June and into July as Democrats push for ethics language and Republicans push back.
+The bill passes the Senate by mid to late summer 2026.
 House reconciliation pushes signing to fall 2026.
 Rulemaking stretches well into 2027, with most compliance deadlines landing in 2027 and 2028.

 Signing: Fall 2026 Compliance: 2027–2028